blog posts

 Installing Linux on Flash with Startup Disk Creator

-Second step: As soon as the program is launched, it intelligently detects the “Disk Image” file on the system; if it is only an image file on the system, it will automatically add it to its list to prepare for installation on Flash or DVD.
-In addition, the Flash or DVD will also be detected automatically.
-In some cases, this process may not be automatic; Therefore, after running the program, find and add the image file storage location manually.
-Then, you can click Make Startup Disk.
+Second step: As soon as the program is launched, it intelligently detects the “Disk Image” file on the system; if it is only an image file, it will automatically add it to its list to prepare for installation on Flash or DVD.
+In addition, Flash or DVDs will also be detected automatically.

 Installing Linux on Flash with Startup Disk Creator

-Installing Linux on Flash in Ubuntu is as simple as that.
-After about 3 to 4 minutes, the Flash is ready to connect to other computers to start Ubuntu.
-It can be installed on a laptop or another computer, and by changing the boot settings in BIOS and choosing to boot from the flash memory, a separate operating system can be used.
-Even if desired, the user can install the working system Flash on the computer in the same environment.
+It can be installed on a laptop or another computer.
+A separate operating system can be used by changing the boot settings in the BIOS and choosing to boot from the flash memory.
+If desired, the user can also install the working system Flash on the Flashter in the same environment.

 Installing the full version of Linux on Flash

-Another problem we should mention that is missed in many Linux flash installation tutorials is the Bootloader.
+Another problem we should mention that is missed in many Linux Flash installation tutorials is the Bootloader.

 The user can remove the hard disk to solve the Bootloader problem in the desktop computer.
 Still, this method is not applicable for laptops, and besides, it doesn’t look professional at all, and it’s not foolproof in terms of safety.
 The general workaround is not to let the installer know that an ESP partition has already been created.